Fun & Easy React JS Sample Project (Step-by-Step + Source Code)

 2. The Board component

-Create a new folder inside the /components folder called “Board”.
-Inside this folder, create a new file Board.js:
+folder called “Board”.
+Inside this folder, create a new file Board.js

 import React from 'react';